 BTW, if you are looking for a professional to help you choose the right IoT hardware platform for your IoT project, you can contact Digiteum expert team right now.
-We offer a wide range of Internet of Things development services, have rich experience in this domain and can answer all your questions regarding IoT design and development.
+We offer a wide range of Internet of Things development services, have rich experience in this domain and can answer your questions regarding IoT software design and development.

 Let's discuss your project

 Apart from hardware, Arduino offers IDE (integrated development environment) and recently released Pro IDE for easier and faster coding.
 The platform has a well-established community, online software tools, various development kits, Arduino IoT Cloud and other resources for building connected devices.

 To learn more about Arduino hardware, check this article.